PagoPlus/numscriptex/README.md

 This library basically has two core functions: `Numscriptex.check/1` and `Numscriptex.run/2`.

 Want to check if your script is valid and ready to go?
 Use the `check/1` function.
-Already checked the script and want to execute him?
+Already checked the script and want to execute it?
 Use the `run/2` function.

-But before introducing these two functions, you will need to know what is the `Numscriptex.Run` module.
+But before introducing these two functions, you will need to know what is the `Numscriptex.Run` struct.

 ### Numscriptex.Run
-A numscript needs some other data aside the script itself to run correctly, and `Numscriptex.Run` solve this problem.
+A numscript needs some other data aside the script itself to run correctly, and `Numscriptex.Run` solves this problem.

 If you want to know what exactly these additional data are, you can see the [numscript playground](https://playground.numscript.org/?template=simple-send) for examples.